-Occupational Therapy 3 Credits This course provides a basis for developing essential professional skills needed to practice as an Occupational Therapy Assistant in a variety of service delivery systems.
+The course provides a basis for developing essential professional skills needed to practice as an Occupational Therapy Assistant in a variety of service delivery systems.
 Occupational Therapy ethics, practice standards, and legal issues are emphasized.
 Documentation of Occupational Therapy services is examined.
 Healthcare reimbursement systems, healthcare accrediting bodies, and their impact on delivery of Occupational Therapy services are studied.
-Current research, trends and issues in practice are discussed.
 Quality improvement processes are explored.
 Regulatory board requirements for certification, licensure, and on-going professional development are addressed.